100 years after singer Guthrie's birth, this land is his

 He sang and joked and philosophized on major network radio shows that commanded a huge audience, but his commercial career was short-lived.
 He died of the degenerative nervous system disorder Huntington's Disease after spending most of his last 15 years in a hospital.

-Guthrie, not formally educated but a well-read bookworm, used a hillbilly sense of humor patterned after a fellow Oklahoman he admired, said Guy Logsdon, who began researching Guthrie in 1957.
+Guthrie, not formally educated but a well-read bookworm, used a hillbilly sense of humour patterned after a fellow Oklahoman he admired, said Guy Logsdon, who began researching Guthrie in 1957.

 "He used extremely poor grammar deliberately," said Logsdon, a retired University of Tulsa professor.
 "He wanted to communicate with the common person the same way Will Rogers did," he said of the great humorist of the 1920s and '30s.